 - Field, Hose, Garden, Grave, and open-air exhibition

-- What impressed me most: the section of the Gold of Macedonia was the one that left the biggest impression.
+- Don’t miss: the section of the Gold of Macedonia is truly impressive.
 Here you will be able to see all the gold and silver findings from the kingdom of Macedon.
-The way they were designed is so detailed, that despite the years that have passed, they remain masterpieces.
-In particular, the wreaths, which are full of small golden leaves, are breathtaking and it makes sense that these exhibits had the most visitors.
+The way they were designed is so detailed, despite the years that have passed, they remain in excellent condition.
+In particular, the wreaths, which are full of small golden leaves, are breathtaking and it makes sense that these exhibits have the most visitors.
 You can also see burial assemblages, which accompanied the dead in their afterlife, symposium vessels, and weaponry.

 more info about Archaeological Museum Of Thessaloniki